2026 National Mobility Summit:

 Panel 5 – UTC Directors Roundtable: Building a National Mobility Research & Deployment Agenda

-All UTC Directors will synthesize insights from the day’s discussions into a focused implementation roadmap organized around three coordinated national mobility initiatives.
+The session will synthesize insights from the leadership panel and technical discussions into a focused implementation roadmap designed to support:

-Group 2: Resilience in freight, logistics & supply chain pathways – FERSC, MarTREC, PSR Directors
+Group 2: Designing for resilience in freight, logistics & supply chain pathways (including freight and supply chain reliability, port and intermodal performance, urban logistics, corridor modernization).
+Directors of FERSC, MarTREC, and PSR

-Group 3: Connectivity and multimodal integration in rural and regional networks – CR2C2, R-SEAT, CMMM Directors
+Group 3: Enhancing connectivity and multimodal integration in rural and regional networks (including first/last-mile access, deployment in underserved communities, and workforce development in regional systems).
+Directors of CR2C2, R-SEAT, CMMM

 Panelists/Speakers